 The Lawyers at Adley Law Firm, understand that your life has been severely altered by the actions of some careless individual or corporation that placed your loved one in harm’s way.
 We understand your loss.

-The sooner you find a lawyer and discuss your case the sooner you give the lawyer the opportunity to investigate why your loved one was taken away from you, before the parties responsible try to destroy or dispose of the truth.
+The sooner you find a lawyer and discuss your case the sooner you give the lawyer the opportunity to investigate why your loved one was taken away from you before the parties responsible try to destroy or dispose of the truth.

 We understand that no amount of money can ever replace the loss of a loved one.
-We can help you recover the truth of why your loved one was taken away from you, and obtain recovery for future and past costs, and income loss.
+We can help you recover the truth of why your loved one was taken away from you, and obtain a recovery for future and past costs, and income loss.

 The Types of Incidents That Qualify as Wrongful Death

-Wrongful death can be broad, since it does not cover just any kind of incident that causes the death of a loved one.
+Wrongful death can be broad since it does not cover just any kind of incident that causes the death of a loved one.
 The negligent and recklessness of another has to lead up to the tragedy.
 Some incidents are much more obvious than others.

 The following would qualify as wrongful death claims: